 Founder & Experience Curator

 Following her TV career, Kori entered the world of experiential marketing as a creative strategist at a brand experience agency.
-In her role, she lead and assisted with the creative conceptualization and overall creative oversight for B2B and B2C activations and events.
-Her background as a strategist allows her to approach each event with strategy and intention.
+In her role, she has lead and assisted with the creative conceptualization and overall creative oversight for B2B and B2C activations and events.
+Her portfolio includes work with Fortune 500 clients such as Hilton Enterprise, Intuit, and nonprofits such as Lurie Children’s Hospital and the Chicago Children’s Museum.
+Her background in the experiential marketing space allows her to approach each event with strategy and intention.

 After attending numerous luxury events across the city, Kori noticed the lack of fine art and luxury experiences catered to the black community.
 With this in mind, she sought out Artistic Director Danielle Taylor to bring a thematic, interactive series to life.